mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## What did the grape do when he got stepped on?
+He let out a little wine.